 You’re an eternal beginner.
 You get on a program and fall off just as fast.
 You skip the gym if it’s raining.

 Sound familiar?
 Don't blame yourself.
-Your problem probably isn't a weakness of character (although you need some steel in your spine too)—it's probably that you're not following the right strategy.
-Pry the snooze button off your alarm clock, because with a little effort, you can adopt good exercise and diet habits, thanks to this plan from Brian Grasso, a trainer and life coach in Montreal.
-(Photographs by Marius Bagge)
+Your problem isn't a weakness of character (although you need some steel in your spine, too)—it's probably that you're not following the right strategy.
+Pry the snooze button off your alarm clock; because with a little effort, you can adopt good exercise and diet habits, thanks to this plan from Brian Grasso, a trainer and life coach in Montreal.

 Frequency: Perform the two workouts (Day 1 and 2) once per week, resting at least a day between each.

-How to Do It: Perform the exercises marked with letters as a group.
+How to do it: Perform the exercises marked with letters as a group.
 Do one set of A, rest, then one set of B, then rest (note that some groups have an exercise “C”), and repeat until all sets are complete.
 Then go on to the next group.
-Perform three sets of 8–10 reps for each exercise.
+Perform 3 sets of 8–10 reps for each exercise.
 At the end of both workouts, perform moderately-hard cardio on a bike or treadmill for 12–20 minutes.

-After 1 Month: By this point, working out has become part of your routine, and you look forward to it.
+After 1 month: By this point, working out has become part of your routine, and you look forward to it.
 If not, continue to at least show up at the gym (even if you don’t have the desire to go through with the workouts) until the habit sticks.
-Remember to continue adding healthy meals to your diet—you should be at two per day by now.
+Remember to add healthy meals to your diet.